trackmania-rl/tmrl/readme/tuto_library.md

 ### Training class

-Now, the real beast is `training_cls` argument.
+Now, the real beast is the `training_cls` argument.
 This expects a training class, possibly partially initialized.

-At the moment, `tmrl` supports one family of training classes called [TrainingOffline](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/training_offline.py).
+At the moment, `tmrl` supports one training class called [TrainingOffline](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/training_offline.py).

-These are meant for off-policy asynchronous RL algorithms such as SAC.
+This class is meant for off-policy asynchronous RL algorithms such as SAC.

 The `TrainingOffline` prototype is: